Navy: Sailor contacted Russians, pleads guilty to espionage

 He told authorities he stored classified information in his berth, violating protocol, according to the FBI.

-He will receive a dishonorable discharge and a reduction in rank, authorities said.
+He will receive a dishonorable discharge and a reduction in rank.

+“This type of behavior has no place in our military,” said Cmdr.
+Nate Christensen, deputy spokesman of the U.S. Pacific Fleet.